 Creating inner calm

 The Transcendental Meditation technique provides a way to access quieter levels of one’s self that are more blissful, expansive, and serene.
-Absorbed in the fullness of her own inner-being, a woman discovers her completeness.
-The deep relaxation gained during just a few minutes of TM practice releases accumulated stress and fatigue, allowing a mother to be more tolerant, patient, and flexible.
-After meditation she is better equipped to withstand the push/pull relationship with her teenager.
+The deep relaxation gained during just a few minutes of the TM practice releases accumulated stress and fatigue, allowing a mother to be more tolerant, patient, and flexible.
+After meditation she is better equipped to withstand a push/pull relationship with her teenager.

 Dissolving family stress